NeurodataWithoutBorders/neurodatawithoutborders.github.io/_pages/best_practices.md

 An `NWBFile` object generally contains data from a single experimental session.

 ### identifiers
 `NWBFile` has two distinct places for ids: `session_id` and `identifier`.

-The `session_id` should have a one-to-one relationship with a recording session.
+* **The `sesison_id` field marks unique experimental sessions.** The `session_id` should have a one-to-one relationship with a recording session.
 Sometimes you may find yourself having multiple NWB files that correspond to the same session.
-This can happen for instance if you seperate out processing steps into multiple files or if you want to compare different processing systems.
+This can happen for instance if you separate out processing steps into multiple files or if you want to compare different processing systems.
 In this case, the `session_id` should be the same for each file.
 Each lab should use a standard for `session_id` so that sessions have unique names within the lab and the sessions ids are human-readable.

-The `identifier` tag should be a globally unique value for the `NWBFile.` Two different `NWBFile`s from the same session should have different `identifier` values if they differ in any way.
+* **The `identifier` tag should be a globally unique value for the `NWBFile.`** Two different `NWBFile`s from the same session should have different `identifier` values if they differ in any way.
 It is recommended that you use a unique id generator like uuid to ensure its uniqueness and it is not important that the `identifier` field is human readable.

 ## DynamicTables
 [`DynamicTable`](https://nwb-schema.readthedocs.io/en/latest/format.html#dynamictable) allow you to define custom columns, which offer a high degree of flexibility.

-When constructing dynamic tables, keep in mind that the data is stored by column, so it will be inefficient to store data in a table with many columns.
+* **Store data with long columns rather than long rows.** When constructing dynamic tables, keep in mind that the data is stored by column, so it will be inefficient to store data in a table with many columns.

 ### bools
-Although boolean values (`True`/`False`) are not used in the core schema, they are a supported data type, and we encourage the use of `DynamicTable` columns with boolean values.
+* **Use boolean values where appropriate.** Although boolean values (`True`/`False`) are not used in the core schema, they are a supported data type, and we encourage the use of `DynamicTable` columns with boolean values.
 For instance, boolean values would be appropriate for a `correct` custom column to the trials table.

 ### times
 * **Times are always stored in seconds in NWB:N.** This rule applies to times in ``TimeSeries``, ``TimeIntervals`` and